 - 1 cup granulated sugar

 - Pinch of paprika (or cayenne powder)

-- 5 to 6 tablespoons canola or vegetable oil
+- 10 to 12 tablespoons canola or vegetable oil, divided

 - 4 large eggs

 - 1 pound shrimp, peeled, deveined, and defrosted